The 8 Best Essential Oils for Wrinkles and Skin Care

 The Fact Remains: We All Want to Look as Good as We Can!

-Check out a few of these fun tidbits of advice I've either gotten or read to help avoid wrinkles and look your best into middle age:
+Check out a few of these fun tidbits of advice and tips out there on the inter-webs to help you avoid wrinkles and look your best into middle age:

 Yeah.
 Right.
 Don't these just make you laugh?
 I'm serious!
 I've heard or read all of them!
 The media is KILLER on us poor middle-agers.